 Unfortunately, we do not have Emma's description of what she'd been promised, or the aftermath.
-William Clayton would not record his version of the story until decades later, after Emma's sons had visited Utah, intent on convincing the Utah Saints to abandon the polygamy the young Smith brothers believed their father had never taught.
+William Clayton would not record his version of the story until decades later.
+Clayton's statement was a reaction to Emma's sons who had visited Utah to convince the Utah Saints to abandon polygamy.
+The young Smiths insisted Joseph had never taught polygamy.
 1